The Twins Almanac for July

 Twins Hit Back-to-Back Homers for Walk-Off Win

-Trailing the Kansas City A’s 2-1 going into the bottom of the ninth, Harmon Killebrew and Tony Oliva homer on the first two pitches of the inning for a walk-off win.
+Trailing the Kansas City A’s 2-1 going into the bottom of the ninth, Harmon Killebrew and Tony Oliva homered on the first two pitches of the inning for a walk-off win on this date in 1967.

 The Twins’ first run came on a Killebrew homer in the first.
 See the game log on Baseball Referencewww.Baseball-Reference.com/boxes/MIN/...